Hawker Siddeley Harrier: Production

 Following the collapse of the P.1154's development the RAF began considering a simple upgrade of the existing subsonic Kestrel and issued Requirement ASR 384 for a V/STOL ground attack jet.
 Hawker Siddeley received an order for six pre-production aircraft in 1965, designated P.1127 (RAF), of which the first made its maiden flight on 31 August 1966.
 An order for 60 production aircraft, designated as Harrier GR.1, was received in early 1967.
-The aircraft was named after the Harrier, a small bird of prey.
+The aircraft was named after the Harrier, a bird of prey.

-The Harrier GR.1 made its first flight on 28 December 1967.
-It officially entered service with the RAF on 1 April 1969 and the Harrier Conversion Unit at RAF Wittering received its first aircraft on 18 April.
-The aircraft were built in two factories—one in Kingston upon Thames, southwest London, and the other at Dunsfold Aerodrome, Surrey—and underwent initial testing at Dunsfold.
+The Harrier GR.1 made its first flight on 28 December 1967, and it officially entered service with the RAF on 1 April 1969.
+The aircraft was built in two factories—one in Kingston upon Thames, southwest London, and the other at Dunsfold Aerodrome, Surrey—and underwent initial testing at Dunsfold.
 The ski-jump technique for launching Harriers from Royal Navy aircraft carriers was extensively trialled at RNAS Yeovilton from 1977.
 Following these tests ski-jumps were added to the flight decks of all RN carriers from 1979 onwards, in preparation for the new variant for the navy, the Sea Harrier.

 In the late 1960s the British and American governments held talks on producing Harriers in the United States.
 Hawker Siddeley and McDonnell Douglas formed a partnership in 1969 in preparation for American production, but Congressman Mendel Rivers and the House Appropriations Committee held that it would be cheaper to produce the AV-8A on the pre-existing production lines in the United Kingdom—hence all AV-8A Harriers were purchased from Hawker Siddeley.
 Improved Harrier versions with better sensors and more powerful engines were developed in later years.
 The USMC received 102 AV-8A and 8 TAV-8A Harriers between 1971 and 1976.